Little Angels Baby Boutique Clothing Store

 Sizes 0, 00 and 000.
 These sizes are meant for babies up to 3 months old.
 However, birth weight can vary so much that your baby, if born larger than average, might not fit into these sizes at all.
 This is why you should stock on only small amounts of newborn clothes.

 Size 6.
 Your baby will wear this size if she is between 6 and 9 months old.
-During this time, babies can vary significantly in size, which is why you should always go for a size higher than what is currently a tight-fit to your baby when buying.
+During this time, babies can vary significantly in size, which is why you should always go for a size higher than what is currently a tight-fit to your newborn when buying.

 Size 9.
 This size is for babies old between 9 and 12 months.
 At this age, babies no longer grow at that fast pace, so you can stop worrying about buying clothes that might be a tight fit.
 The same goes for size 1T (12-24 months), 2T (24-36 months), 3T (36-48 months) and 4T/4 (48 months and older).
 Keep in mind that all sizes mentioned have diaper room, except size 4.